NoroffFEU/development-platforms/svelte-case-study.md

 Svelte is, however, increasing in popularity at an incredible rate.
 According to the [State of JavaScript Survey](https://2022.stateofjs.com/en-US/libraries/front-end-frameworks/), Svelte has had the highest percentage of interest since 2019 compared to its competitors.
 It also scores very high in awareness and retention, but lacks behind in usage.

+## Getting started with Svelte

+- Installing
+- Creating a component

 ## Summary

 Summarise the content and highlight the relevance of the product to a web developer.